wplpbpnp/matlab-multimaterial-airfoil-skin-test-data/README.md

 MATLAB scripts and experimental datasets for multimaterial testing, including airfoil skin shear/skin test data.

+Scroll down for figure, and images of the experimental set up

 ## Context

 This dataset is associated with the NASA AMuBA (Aeroservoelastic Multifidelity Design of Biomimetic Aircraft) project work completed as undergraduate research in UMD's Aerospace Composites Research Laboratory (Summer 2019)